 This ‘cluster’, assuming it’s filled with various pieces of relevant information related to migrating from the Google Search Appliance, will signal to search engines that your site is an authority on the subject, and will therefore rank you higher for that specific topic.

-Content Enablement can help with this is SEO strategy multiple ways:
+Content Enablement can help with this SEO strategy in multiple ways:

 - By identifying trending keywords and phrases, you can begin creating topic clusters that will address them, giving you extra lead time on upcoming topics of interest.
 This is critical to an SEO focused content roadmap.
 For instance, by using some of the techniques we mentioned in the previous section, you can identify what content is most relevant to your website visitors.
 Those are also the same topics you want to rank for in a search engine like Google, so by creating relevant content around those topics you’ll be able to boost your search engine ranking.